middle-ages/effect-tree/src/draw/README.md

 ## Struts

-The glyphs used to fill available space between and around shapes are determined by the {@link Strut}.
+The glyphs used to fill available space between and around shapes are determined by the `Strut`.

 By default it is set to the space character, which is usually what  you want surrounding your text when it is being aligned.